WujiangXu/A-mem-sys/README.md

 ## How It Works 🛠️

 When a new memory is added to the system:
-1. Generates comprehensive notes with structured attributes
-2. Creates contextual descriptions and tags
+1. **LLM Analysis**: Automatically analyzes content to generate keywords, context, and tags (if not provided)
+2. **Enhanced Embedding**: Creates vector embeddings using both content and generated metadata for superior retrieval
+3. **Semantic Storage**: Stores memories in ChromaDB with rich semantic information
-3. Analyzes historical memories for relevant connections
+4. **Relationship Analysis**: Analyzes historical memories for relevant connections using enhanced embeddings
-4. Establishes meaningful links based on similarities
+5. **Dynamic Linking**: Establishes meaningful links based on content and metadata similarities
-5. Enables dynamic memory evolution and updates
+6. **Memory Evolution**: Enables continuous memory evolution and updates through intelligent analysis

 ## Results 📊